 - Any probiotic foods that are not in the freezer or refrigerator.
 Probiotics that are alive will not be shelf-stable.

 - Kefir and kombucha are effervescent when they’re alive.
 If the container is sealed when you buy it, then it is no longer living.
 Even if it is bubbly… a sealed bottle of kombucha isn’t alive.
-There are too many risks involved with sealing live kombucha (exploding bottles, alcohol production, a super sour product).
+There are too many risks involved with live kombucha (exploding bottles, alcohol production, a super sour product).

 - In fact, I would say MOST generic grocery store kombucha isn’t alive.
 There are some exceptions, for example, there are kombucha brewers selling to hippy grocery stores in my city.
-So beware, most grocery store kombucha is just soda pop dressed up as a health product.
+Otherwise, beware, most grocery store kombucha is just soda pop dressed up as a health product.

 Buy: